bernie-skipole/indipydriver/README.md

 See https://en.wikipedia.org/wiki/Instrument_Neutral_Distributed_Interface

-This is one of three associated packages.
+This is one of four associated packages.

 **Indipydriver** provides an 'IPyDriver' class to work with your own code to produce the INDI protocol, and an 'IPyServer' class to serve it on a port.

 **Indipyterm** is a terminal client, which can be run to view the instrument controls.

+**Indipyconsole** is another terminal client, with cruder output, Linux only, but has less dependencies.

 Optionally - if you wanted to create dedicated client programs: